You are here

-Cynthia Girling teaches in Landscape Architecture and Environmental Design.
-She has practiced landscape architecture in British Columbia and taught landscape architecture at the University of Oregon from 1987 to 2004, when she joined the University of British Columbia.
-Cynthia is a registered Landscape Architect in Oregon and British Columbia and a Fellow of the Council of Educators in Landscape Architecture, the Canadian Society of Landscape Architects, and the American Society of Landscape Architects.
+Cynthia teaches in the landscape architecture and environmental design programs.
+She has practiced landscape architecture in British Columbia and taught landscape architecture at the University of Oregon and the University of British Columbia.
+She is a registered Landscape Architect in British Columbia and a Fellow of the Council of Educators in Landscape Architecture, the Canadian Society of Landscape Architects, and the American Society of Landscape Architects.

-Her work focuses on sustainable urban design and particularly, the role of the public realm.
-With Professor Ronald Kellett, she co-directs the elementslab, a research group in the School of Architecture and Landscape Architecture and housed in the Centre for Interactive Research on Sustainability.
-The Lab creates sustainability-oriented urban design tools, plans, codes, standards, guidelines, and prototypes aimed at informing local planning and urban design processes.
-Girling and Kellett are co-authors of elementsdb, a database of field-measured examples of urban land uses. elementsdb is intended as a decision-support tool for students, professionals, and researchers in the quest to design more sustainable urban regions.
+Her work focuses on sustainable urban design, the public realm, and tools for urban design.
+With Ronald Kellett, she co-directs the elementslab, a research group in the School of Architecture and Landscape Architecture and housed in the Centre for Interactive Research on Sustainability.
+The lab develops methods and tools of measured visualizations for public engagement in community planning and design.
+Cynthia and Ron are co-authors of elementsdb, a database of field-measured examples of urban land uses, intended as a decision-support tool for students, professionals, and researchers in the quest to design more sustainable urban regions.